Calling Wine Lovers! Join a Bespoke Wine Tour in Provence in September

 Has Provence been on your travel bucket list for a while?
 Or, are you already a Provence fan looking for an experience away from the major tourist sights?

-Emily Durand, the founder of Your Private Provence, has created a wine-focused experience for an intimate group this September.
+The founder of Your Private Provence, Emily Durand, has created a wine-focused experience for an intimate group this September.
 Durand is an American who has lived in Provence for over 20 years, and her philosophy is to design authentic Provencal experiences for her clients.

 September is a lovely time to visit the South of France.
 By mid-month, the summer crowds from Northern Europe have thinned (a bit), the French kids have started school, and their parents have returned to work routines after “les grandes vacances” of August.
 With the approach of fall, the hottest part of the year is over, but September days remain pleasantly warm, bright and perfect for tasting the wines of Provence.